 It is also reflected in the deliberate manner in which we build and configure our schools.
 Elementary schools serve 700-plus students in grades K-5, middle schools serve 800-1,000 students in grades 6-8 and high schools serve up to 2,100 students in grades 9-12.
 (New high schools open with fewer grade levels and add one grade level a year until they serve grades 9-12.)

-Frisco ISD currently enrolls more than 60,000 students in 10 high schools, 17 middle schools, 42 elementary schools and 3 special programs schools.
-The 2018 bond program will provide funds to take the District through 72,000 students or the end of the 2025-26 school year.
+Frisco ISD currently enrolls more than 67,000 students in 12 high schools, 18 middle schools, 1 intermediate school, 43 elementary schools and 3 special programs schools.

 FISD is located about 30 miles north of Dallas, Texas, and encompasses 75 square miles in Collin and Denton counties, including most of the City of Frisco and portions of neighboring Plano, McKinney and Little Elm.